Zuper and Zendesk Collaborate to Help Organizations Transform Customer Service Experience

-CHENNAI, India and SEATTLE, July 20, 2020 /PRNewswire/ -- Zuper, a platform for intelligent workforce management, today announced its integration with Zendesk Inc. (NYSE: ZEN).
+SEATTLE, July 21, 2020 /PRNewswire/ -- Zuper, a platform for intelligent workforce management, today announced its integration with Zendesk Inc. (NYSE: ZEN).
 This integration will enable organizations to better align their customer support and field service teams to provide the best possible customer experience.
 Zuper is already working with thousands of customers worldwide and has handled over Two million work orders.

 As a Zendesk Technology Alliances Partner, the Zuper Workforce Management Solution is now available in the Zendesk marketplace.
 Zuper has built the world's most comprehensive field service management platform which helps organizations to provide exceptional Customer Experience.
 Zuper integration with Zendesk empowers the customer support agent to directly schedule, dispatch and allocate the ticket to a mobile workforce to improve productivity, efficiency and offer the best experience to the customers.